isomerpages/nlb-biblioasia/_podcast/A Local Olympian/Transcript.md

 about football, this, you know, this was the central thing in his life.
 So, I explained who I was and I introduced my wife.</p>
 <p>&nbsp;</p>
 <p><strong>Jimmy</strong>
 <br>You were working for Sports Singapore at that time.</p>
 <p>&nbsp;</p>
 <p><strong>Nick</strong>
-<br>No. I was at NIE, NTU teaching the teachers.
+<br>No. I was at NIE [National Institute of Education], NTU [Nanyang Technological
+University] teaching the teachers.
 I was there until 2019.
-So,
-in a sense, at heart, I’m an educator.
+So, in a sense, at heart, I’m an educator.
 I’m qualified as an educator.
 I’ve only been at Sport Singapore for four years now.
 So, we, you know, we met and it became very clear that he was somebody that I wanted to know better for my research.
 So, I forget how we did it, but we arranged to be invited to his house.</p>
 <p>&nbsp;</p>
 <p><strong>Jimmy</strong>
 <br>You invited yourself over?</p>
 <p>&nbsp;</p>
 <p><strong>Nick</strong>
 <br>Not on that day.
 Not on that day.
 It took a little while, but we went
 to visit.
 And Li Choo, his wife, would make some nice little sweet things to eat.
 And, importantly, he would show me his albums, his press cuttings